grannycart/by-sound-alone/index.md

 Syndrome_ and _Jaws_ thrown in.
 (Though the latter's similarity is in tone only --- there's no sharks in the book.
 Sorry.)
 It is undoubtedly speculative fiction --- but not _science_ fiction.
 What more specific genre beyond that is maybe a little fuzzy.
-It is also an action-packed page-turner!
+But it is also an action-packed page-turner!
 It should be entertaining to read.
 If you find this isn't the case, you should probably let me know.